 Each session is filled with activities that allow young people to experience a holistic Orthodox Christian lifestyle.
 Campers experience an average day with cabin wake-up at 7 AM, Orthros (or another morning church service) at 8 AM, followed by breakfast at 9 AM where, as at all meals, we begin and end with community prayer.
 Songs and playful chants are often heard at mealtimes that help create an atmosphere of love and fellowship.
-Divided into cabins, the morning program consists of two one-hour sessions, filled with Christian Education classes and other activities such as lives of the Saints and chanting.
+Divided into cabins, the morning program consists of two one-hour sessions, filled with Christian Education classes and other activities such as lives of the Saints, chanting, or visiting the museum at the Conference Center.